valsamovich/java/README.md

 java-tutorial
 =============

 Java development tutorial.
 It's include the basic java rules, syntax, examples, and object-Oriented Programming principles.
-Each example is designed to easy understand the Java Programming.
-Tutorial is divided in days. which contains examples and exercises.
+Each example are designed to easy understand the Java Programming with no experience .
+Tutorial is divided in days, which contains examples and exercises.

 Java Programming Cheatsheet